albertdudek7/UK-Food-Database-Query-No_SQL/README.md

 - mongodb_aggregation_pipeline helped with finding the query search for establishments with a Hygiene score equal to 20
 - sort_and_limit helped with setting up the query and sort part of the set_up
+- aggregate_by_classification helped with the code to convert mongo result to Pandas DataFrame